LStepanek/LStepanek/README.md

 ---

 #### 📜 **About Me**
-- 🎓 Role:
+- 🎓 Role
-  - Assistant professor teaching courses in Statistics, #rstats, Introductory calculus, Introductory linear algebra, Survival analysis, and Robust statistics.
+  - Assistant professor teaching courses in Statistics, #rstats, Introductory calculus, Introductory linear algebra, Survival analysis, and Robust statistics,
   - Biostatistician.
 - 🌍 [Member of the Executive Committee](https://iscb.international/executive-committee/) of the **International Society for Clinical Biostatistics (ISCB)**.
-- 💡 I’m passionate about:
+- 💡 I’m passionate about
-  - Robust statistical methods
+  - Robust statistical methods,
-  - Survival analysis
+  - Survival analysis,
-  - Machine learning in biomedical and clinical contexts
+  - Machine learning in biomedical and clinical contexts,
-  - Applications of statistics in real-world problems
+  - Applications of statistics in real-world problems.
 - 🛠️ I work on projects related to biostatistics, machine learning, and reproducible research.

 ---